NexusMutual/docs/docs/developers/contracts/contracts.md

 ## Cover Products

 The `CoverProducts` contract holds the product and product type registry.
 It stores each product's cover assets, grace period and product type, and each product type's claim method and cover wording.
+See the [CoverProducts contract reference](/developers/contracts/CoverProducts) for the full function list.

 ## Limit Orders